DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

     - 🍮**Sensitive compartmented information facility (SCIF)** is often used by government and military agencies, divisions, and contractors to provide a secure environment for highly sensitive data storage and computation.
 An SCIF is typically located within a structure, although an entire structure can be implemented as an SCIF.
     - 🍮**Gate**: controlled exit and entry point in a fence or wall
     - 🍮**Turnstile**: form of gate that prevents more than one person at a time from gaining entry and often restricts movement in one direction.
 Turnstiles allow only one person to enter at a time.
 As one person swipes a badge and enters the data center, the turnstile restricts the following person.
 It's a method of preventing 📝tailgating, which happens when an unauthorized person follows an authorized person through an entrance.
-    - 🍮**Access control vestibule**: (AKA mantrap) a double set of doors that is often protected by a guard or other physical layout preventing piggybacking and can trap individuals at the discretion of security personnel
+    - 🍮**Access control vestibule\Mantrap**: (AKA mantrap) a double set of doors that is often protected by a guard or other physical layout preventing piggybacking and can trap individuals at the discretion of security personnel
         - A mantrap uses two sets of doors, only one of which can open at a time.
 A mantrap is a type of 📝preventive access control, although its implementation is a physical control.
+            - Double door systems, or mantraps, force individuals into a small room with an ingress and egress door.
+Before the person can exit through the egress door, the ingress door must be closed and locked.
+If the individual is authorized, the egress door will unlock and they can proceed.
+If they are not authorized, both doors remain locked until a security guard or police officer arrives and escorts them off the property or arrests them for trespassing.
+It is common for mantraps to have a weight scale across the floor to ensure only one person is in the room.
     - 🍮**Security bollards**: a key element of physical security, which prevent vehicles from ramming access points and entrances
     - 🍮**Barricades**: in addition to fencing, are used to control both foot traffic and vehicles
     - 🍮**Lighting** is the 📝most commonly used form of perimeter security control providing the security benefit of deterrence (primary purpose is to discourage casual intruders, trespassers etc)